 My name is Samuel Mohr.
 As a postdoc at the Faculty of Informatics of Masaryk University, I worked in the Laboratory of Discrete Methods and Algorithms (DIMEA) with the group headed by prof. Daniel Kráľ.
-I finished my PhD studies under the supervision of Prof. Matthias Kriesell at Ilmenau University of Technology almost two years ago.
+I finished my PhD studies under the supervision of Prof. Matthias Kriesell at Ilmenau University of Technology roughly three years ago.

 My full CV can be found here.

 At Masaryk University, I started to work on extremal combinatorics.
 My research interests largely focused on the following: